IowaDave/Thermistors/README.md

 The Beta value enables approximation by interpolation along a straight line that passes through the two end-points used to calculate it.
 This line stays reasonably close to the curve between the two points but diverges from it above or below the points.

-It's easy to see in Figure 1 that a different set of end points would be more suitable for a colder range of temperatures.
+It's easy to see in Figure 1 that a different set of end points is likely to be more suitable for a colder range of temperatures.
 While the particular values depicted in Figure 1 are not those for the thermistor used in my project, the concept is the same.

-The example code targets a different range, temperatures likely to be encountered during April and May in the upper Midwestern U.S.: &ndash0&#8451; to +30&#8451;.
+The example code targets a different range, temperatures likely to be encountered during April and May in the upper Midwestern U.S.: &ndash;0&#8451; to +30&#8451;.
 The Beta for that range turned out to be 3936, based on the relevant values from Table 2.

 ```math
 \beta =  \frac{\ln\left(\frac{57670}{8013}\right)}{\frac{1}{263.15} - \frac{1}{303.15}} \approx 3936